harishvc/tools/howto/README.md

 =====

 ###Question 1
-How to embed a YouTube clip with autoplay, full screen and no related videos on a webpage
+Howto embed a YouTube clip with autoplay, full screen and no related videos on a webpage?

    $>cat index.html
    <!-- YouTube options -->